-Most EU/Schengen borders are open again, but (new) travel restrictions apply to certain countries/regions, as well as specific administrative procedures for people traveling within the EU Member States.
+Most EU/Schengen borders are still open, but travel restrictions or sanitary measures apply to certain countries/regions, as well as specific administrative procedures for people traveling within the EU Member States.

 Travellers are kindly required to check national restrictions, protocols and measures applicable within each respective country visited.
 It is their responsibility to fulfill the administrative travel requirements of the visited country/countries.